ofrohn/d3-celestial/readme.md

 * `Celestial.animate(anims, dorepeat)`
   Set the anmation sequence and start it.
-  anims: sequence data (see below)
+  _anims_: sequence data (see below)
-  dorepeat: repeat sequence in endless loop
+  _dorepeat_: repeat sequence in endless loop

 * `Celestial.stop(wipe)`
   Stop the animation after the current step finishes.
-  wipe: if true, delete the list of animation steps as well
+  _wipe_: if true, delete the list of animation steps as well

 * `Celestial.go(index)`
   Continue the animation, if animation steps set.
-  index: if given, continue at step #index in the anims arrray,
+  _index_: if given, continue at step #index in the anims arrray,
   if not, continue where the animation was stopped

 __Animation sequence format:__
  [
- {param: Animated parameter projection|center|zoom
+ {_param_: Animated parameter projection|center|zoom
-   value: Adequate value for each parameter
+   _value_: Adequate value for each parameter
-   duration: in milliseconds, 0 = exact length of transition
+   _duration_: in milliseconds, 0 = exact length of transition
-   callback: optional callback function called at the end of the transition
+   _callback_: optional callback function called at the end of the transition
  }, ...]

 ### Files